"The Rules of the Cookie Exchange"

 one wants to find out that their cherished family recipe is being done better

-by another family somewhere else.
+by another family somewhere else, plus we like variety!

 9. There's a prize for the best (most outrageous)

-Christmas outfit.
+Christmas (or theme) outfit.

 This encourages people to dress festively.
 The person